ed-barberis/devops-2.0/README.md

 -   Terraform 0.10.0
 -   Vault 0.7.3

-In addition to the above, the following continuous integration and continuous delivery (CI/CD) applications are pre-installed in the __CICD VM__ (Oracle Linux 7.3 console):
+In addition to the above, the following continuous integration and continuous delivery (CI/CD) applications are pre-installed in the __CICD VM__ (headless):

 -	GitLab Community Edition 9.4.3 b125d21
 -	Jenkins 2.60.2

-The following GUI tools are pre-installed in the __Developer VM__ (Oracle Linux 7.3 desktop) only:
+The following GUI tools are pre-installed in the __Developer VM__ (desktop) only:

 -	Atom Editor 1.18.0
 -	Brackets Editor 1.7 Experimental 1.7.0-0